brandonkachen/eureka-moment/README.md

   Eureka Moment
 </h1>

 Website: <a href="https://eureka-moment.web.app/">Eureka Moment</a>.
 Written in React using GatsbyJS and Bulma CSS, hosted on Firebase.
-Use the following username & password to preview the site:
-```
-username:
-password:
-```

 This was a short experiment in building an online C++ "textbook".
 The idea was for students to learn C++ by writing small apps in the language, tackling new concepts as they progressed.
 I developed lessons that built upon one another, naturally surfacing a new topic after the student discovered a need for it.

 For example, lesson 3 teaches students how to build a multi-dimensional array.
 As the student becomes familiar with this concept, they discover what pointers are and how they enable multi-dimensional arrays to work.
 I had a mentee (primary user) who was unable to continue beyond the third lesson, but this project taught me a lot about the work that goes into making a textbook.

+## Poking Around

+If you want to check out the live site, go to <a href="https://eureka-moment.web.app/account">the login page</a> and log in with the following credentials:
+```
+username: test@test.test
+password: testing123
+```

+Then visit <a href="https://eureka-moment.web.app/lessons">https://eureka-moment.web.app/lessons</a> to try it out!

 ## Requirements